Marketing and Brand Development

 She studied at Oxford Brookes University, following which she spent a year in Fiji and Australia.
 On her return to the UK she moved to London.
 After her family was affected by breast cancer, she returned to Norwich.
 Kay started volunteering at littlelifts in January 2018 and was over the moon to start her new role in October 2018.
 Working at littlelifts has allowed Kay to embrace her love of spreadsheets and organising!

 Breast cancer has affected Kay’s life through the diagnosis of both family and friends.
-After attending a chemotherapy session with a family member and seeing its side effects, she was keen to support other women who are facing treatment for primary breast cancer and so is thrilled to be part of the small but mighty littlelifts team.
+After attending a chemotherapy session with a family member and seeing its side effects, she was keen to support other women who are facing treatment for breast cancer and so is thrilled to be part of the small but mighty littlelifts team.

 We have an excellent Board of Trustees – all highly experienced in their field and with a shared purpose to make littlelifts the best it can be.
 Together, they guide, monitor, and ultimately take responsibility for the way littlelifts operates.
 Most importantly, they all have a generosity of spirit that is core to the way we work.